Chris Rock–Will Smith slapping incident: Comedians

 The incident both provided fodder for on-stage comedians and elicited serious reactions for off-stage ones.
 Many comedians, including George Wallace and Kathy Griffin, spoke out about how the incident had worried them about potential future confrontations, and that they might be more careful about the topics of jokes going forward.
 Howie Mandel connected the Rock and Dave Chappelle incidents, stating, "That [slap] opened the floodgates.
 You saw what happened at the Academy Awards, and I thought that ... violence triggers violence, and I think this is the beginning of the end for comedy."

+In a CBS Mornings interview where comedic actor Jim Carrey was asked about the incident, he stated, "You do not have the right to walk up on stage and smack somebody in the face because they said words," and that he would have sued Smith for if he were in Rock's position, saying, "That video is going to be there forever.
+It's going to be ubiquitous.
+That insult is going to last a very long time."
+He further criticized the moral integrity of the Hollywood film industry for giving Smith standing ovations when receiving his Best Actor award, calling them "spineless en masse".

-Comedic actor Cedric the Entertainer said in jest at an Oscars after-party that if he was assaulted during a stand-up routine for joking about someone's wife, he would defend himself.
+Comedic actor Cedric the Entertainer said in jest at an Oscars after-party that if he were assaulted during a stand-up routine for joking about someone's wife, he would defend himself.
 Comedian James Corden commended Rock for "keeping the show moving" and criticized Smith for not taking a joke; he poked fun at the incident on The Late Late Show with James Corden by performing a parody of the song "We Don't Talk About Bruno" about Pinkett Smith.
 Amy Schumer claimed she was traumatized by the incident, and criticized Smith while referring to him as "Ali".
 She also criticized the control the AMPAS had over the ceremony, contrasting how she was restricted from joking about Halyna Hutchins's death in the Rust shooting incident against Smith's ability to "just come up and [slap] someone".